danielcbit/apcctrl/doc/manual/manual.rst

 Unknown System
 ~~~~~~~~~~~~~~

-During the '``./configure``', if apcupsd does not find one of the systems for
+During the '``./configure``', if apcctrl does not find one of the systems for
 which it has specific installation programs, it will set the
 Operating System to ``unknown`` and will use the incomplete
 installation scripts that are in ``platforms/unknown``.
 You
 will be on your own, or you can ask the developers list
-(apcupsd-users@lists.sourceforge.net) for installation
+(apcctrl-users@lists.sourceforge.net) for installation
 instructions.
 This directory also contains a hint file for Linux
 From Scratch, which could be helpful for other systems as well.